Live Oak Public Libraries: Bull Street Library

 A second Carnegie library finished construction in 1916 with $104,000 in funding by Carnegie and $29,000 raised by the City of Savannah.
 This library was located on Bull Street adjacent to the small city park.

-While initially spacious with room the spare the library grew quicker than expected and was overcrowded by 1936.
+While initially spacious with room to spare, the library grew quicker than expected and was overcrowded by 1936.
 With help from the Works Progress Administration in 1936 a book stack wing was added to the building offering much needed additional space.

 By 1956, however, overcrowding again became an issue.
 This time, rather than raise money for a new addition, the library was able to move certain non-public library activities to a residence directly adjacent to the library property.
 This move was effective in combating a lack of space for a short while, until 1963 when overcrowding again became an issue.
 At this point the library board raised funds for a massive renovation to the library.
 Over the course of the next three years the library expanded to two and a half times its original size.
 By 1966 the library was again fully operational.